emedware/flat-diamond/README.md

 class D2 extends D(X1, X3, D1, X4, X2)
 ```

-Here, the flat legacy od `D2` will be `D1 - X1 - X3 - X2 - X4`.
+Here, the flat legacy of `D2` will be `D1 - X1 - X3 - X2 - X4`.
 The fact that `D1` specifies it inherits from `X1` is promised to be kept, the order in the arguments is surely going to happen if the situation is not too complex.

-A real order conflict would imply circular reference who is any impossible.
+A real order conflict would imply circular reference who is impossible.

 ### Dealing with non-`Diamond`-ed classes